Mightymanh/cs441-hw2/README.md

 `sbt test`: run test.
 There are 5 tests in the **src/test/** directory

 ## About the training data
-The training data for this model are books from [https://www.gutenberg.org/](https://www.gutenberg.org/)
+I choose some Sherlock Holmes novels to train my model.
+The training data for this model are from [https://www.gutenberg.org/](https://www.gutenberg.org/)